billoxbury/blitscan/webapp/README.md

 All results are presented in descending score order, i.e. most relevant at the top.
 The traffic light indicators are based on score quantiles (green = top 25%, amber = middle 50%, red = bottom 25%).

+## Dashboard

+The file _dashboard.Rmd_ is run as part of the process.
+It automatically generates the HTML file _dashboard.html_ in reports.

 ## Design thoughts

 The main function currently wanting is interaction with the user, and especially: